-DHS is committed to the highest level of excellence in publicly funded human services to Allegheny County residents.
+The Department of Human Services (DHS) is committed to the highest level of excellence in publicly funded human services to Allegheny County residents.

-As the primary agent for the delivery of human services in the County, the Department of Human Services (DHS) serves 220,000 individuals (approximately 1 in 5 county residents) annually through an array of 1,700 distinct services.
-Nearly one quarter of Allegheny County's \$784 million annual operating budget (\$177.5 million) is dedicated to the delivery of human services.
+As the primary agent for the delivery of human services in the County, the Department of Human Services (DHS) serves 200,000 individuals (approximately 1 in 6 county residents) annually through an array of 890 distinct services.
+More than one fifth of Allegheny County's \$784 million annual operating budget (\$199.6 million) is dedicated to the delivery of human services.